angulardart/site-angulardart/src/angular/guide/template-syntax.md

 They do not correspond to element properties, and they do not set element properties.
 There are no property targets to bind to.

-This fact becomes painfully obvious when you write something like this.
+This fact becomes painfully obvious when writing something like this:

 <?code-excerpt?>
 ```html
   <tr><td colspan="{!{1 + 1}!}">Three-Four</td></tr>
 ```

-And you get this error:
+The result is this error:

 <?code-excerpt?>
 ```